 - Where you have given your consent to the disclosure.

 The information may also be shared with other financial organisations to protect us and our customers, and other financial organisations and their customers, against financial crime.

 Your personal information is important to us

-We recognise that, when you provide us with information, you expect us to use it responsibly, to keep it up to date and to ensure it is only used for the purpose for which it is provided.
-At the same time, the more information we have, the better able we are to help you achieve your investment aims.
+We recognise that when you provide us with information you expect us to use it responsibly, to keep it up to date and to ensure it is only used for the purpose for which it is provided.

 We see it as a partnership.
 You provide relevant, timely information about yourself and keep us advised of changes.
 We undertake to seek only relevant details, to safeguard them, and to use them only to meet our statutory obligations and with your permission.